Thirty-Fourth Sunday Cycle C, The Solemnity of Christ the King, Lord of the Universe

 • Moses needed help and God did respond, and it resulted in real action.
 Moses went to the mountain top, closest to God (as God was seen as heaven above).

-• His staff is raised, almost reminding us of a human lightning rod through which God’s action will pass, and image that he is conducting God’s power to Earth.
+• His staff is raised, almost reminding us of a human lightning rod through which God’s action will pass, an image that he is conducting God’s power to Earth.

 • Moses gets tired